The EB-5 visa for investors from Mainland China

 EB-5 statistics for Mainland China: highs and lows

-The trend for EB-5 visas issued to Chinese investors from Mainland China has seen several highs and lows over the last 20 years.
+The trend for EB-5 visas issued to Chinese investors from Mainland China has seen several highs and lows over the last two decades.

-Between 2014 and 2019, EB-5 visas for Chinese investors witnessed a steady decline, though for all those years, it still was on the high side compared to the last decade.
-In fact, 2019 saw a total of 4,327 EB-5 visas issued to Chinese investors from mainland China, but it was significantly less than the peak reached in 2014.
+Between 2014 and 2019, EB-5 visas for Chinese investors showed a steady decline, although it was on the high side compared to the previous decade.

 Retrogression situation for Mainland China

-In theory, if one includes petition and visa processing times, and so many other variables involved in the EB-5 process, a Chinese applicant could see a waiting time of anywhere between 10 and 15 years.
+If including petition and visa processing times, and many other variables involved in the EB-5 process, a Chinese applicant could see a waiting time of approximately eight years if not using the new set-aside visa categories, according to estimates.

 Future of Chinese EB-5 investors

 When Chinese President Xi Jinping came to power in 2013, some believed that China would become so prosperous that many Chinese investors would opt to stay back in their home country and lose interest in immigration programs like EB-5.
-But the data from the last few years clearly shows that more and more investors from mainland China are continuing to apply for the EB-5 program, even during the years when the so-called Sino-American trade war during the U.S. President Donald Trump era was at its peak.
+But the data from the last few years clearly shows that more and more investors from mainland China are continuing to apply for the EB-5 program.

 Interested in applying for the EB-5 visa?
 Take our free evaluation.